Note - in the UK, measurement of 'non-HDL' cholesterol is now preferred to LDL-cholesterol. Therefore, this page is not being regularly updated.

 Why Get Tested?

-To determine risk of developing heart disease
+To determine your chances of developing cardiovascular disease

 When to Get Tested?